vCheckReport/vCheck-NSX/README.md

 # Release Notes
 [*Back to top*](#Title)

-* 0.1 - It all starts here!
+* 0.1 - This is where it began
+* 0.2 - Added support for auto-install of PowerNSX module

 <a name="Contributing">